ibako/resizable_widget/README.md

 # resizable_widget

-`ResizableWidget` Holds resizable widgets as children.
+`ResizableWidget` enables users to resize the internal widgets by dragging.

-Users can resize inner widgets by dragging.
+This package contains simple APIs, but if needed, you can customize `ResizableWidget` flexibly.

 ## Example